SeaghaenSibindi/EEG-Seagh-n/README.md

 This is my entry for TECS

+The EEG specificiation are derived from this here[https://www.instructables.com/Mind-Control-3-EEG-Monitor/]

 I was using pretty subpar hardware which meant I really had to support it with post processing in order to get anything that worked.
 ( I am not yet familiar with Github, but I will try make this readable.)